NEETPGAI

 Can a student crack NEET PG using only the free tier of NEETPGAI?

-The free tier (10 MCQs/day plus AI explanations and AI tutor access) is enough for daily revision and doubt-solving but not enough as a sole preparation tool.
+The free tier (unlimited MCQs plus AI explanations and AI tutor access) is enough for daily revision and doubt-solving but not enough as a sole preparation tool.
 Most NEET PG aspirants need to drill 200 to 400 MCQs per week in the final 6 months, which requires the Pro plan (Rs 299/month for unlimited MCQs, full mock tests, spaced repetition, and detailed analytics).
 The free tier works well as a maintenance layer alongside concept videos from a paid video platform, or as an entry point to test the question quality and AI tutor before upgrading.

 How does NEETPGAI's question bank compare on India-specific content?